Basic Knowledge

-This chapter introduces the basic knowledge related to Android automation.
-Please be sure to read the descriptions in this chapter, as they will not be repeated later.
-Android automation is very different from conventional web automation, but they also share many similarities.
-In conventional web automation, you can easily view the webpage layout and element IDs using the F12 developer tools, and then use XPath to get elements for operations like clicking and waiting.
-The logic in Android is similar; you can also use something called a selector to select elements and perform operations like clicking and asserting.
-Therefore, you don't need to worry about a steep learning curve.
+This chapter introduces the fundamental knowledge related to Android automation.
+Please be sure to read this chapter carefully, as it will not be repeated later.
+Android automation differs significantly from conventional web automation, but they also share many similarities.
+In conventional web automation, you can easily view the page layout, element IDs, and other information through the F12 developer tools, then use XPath to locate elements for clicks, waits, and other operations.
+The logic for the Android environment is similar; you can also select elements using something called a selector and perform clicks, judgments, and other operations, so you don't need to worry about it being difficult to get started.

-However, they are also different.
-First, mobile automation requires you to have a mobile phone and a computer, whereas web automation can be done on your own computer.
-They also do not use the same set of solutions.
-For the web, common tools include Selenium, Puppeteer, and Playwright.
-For mobile, common tools are FIRERPA, AutoJS, Appium, and uiautomator.
+However, they also have differences.
+First, mobile automation requires a phone and a computer, while web automation can be done on your own computer.
+Second, they use different sets of tools.
+Common web tools include Selenium, Puppeteer, and Playwright; common mobile tools include FIRERPA, AutoJS, Appium, uiautomator2, etc.

-For the web, common locating methods are mainly based on the HTML DOM structure, such as XPath or CSS paths, and the element hierarchy is relatively intuitive.
-For mobile, the common locating method is the selector.
-Of course, Android application interfaces also use XML layouts, so you can also use XPath with XML.
-Generally, web automation doesn't need to consider too many compatibility issues; in most cases, you can bypass most device-related compatibility problems by fixing the browser and setting the startup resolution.
-But for Android, due to the variety of device brands and models, factors like screen size and system version can all affect the compatibility of the automation code.
-But please don't be afraid; while there is an impact, it is not significant.
+For web, common element location methods are mainly XPath or CSS selectors based on the HTML DOM structure, and the element hierarchy is relatively intuitive.
+For mobile, the common location method is the selector; of course, Android application interfaces also use XML layouts, so you can also use XPath via XML.
+Generally, web automation doesn't require much consideration of compatibility issues; in most cases, fixing the browser version and launch resolution can resolve compatibility problems caused by device differences.
+But for Android, differences in brand, model, screen size, system version, etc., may affect the compatibility of automation code.
+However, don't worry too much—while there is an impact, it is limited.

-As mentioned above, there are also many differences between the common Android automation tools we listed.
-Let's first state our position: FIRERPA is the most stable, most feature-complete, most powerful, and most suitable tool for project-based management and application among all automation tools.
+As mentioned earlier, there are also significant differences among the commonly used Android automation tools we cited.
+First, let us state our position: FIRERPA is the most stable, feature-complete, powerful, and most suitable for project-based management and application among all automation tools.

 Note

-Commonly used tools like AutoJS and its derivatives are of the self-controlling type.
-They require installing an APK on the device and writing scripts in JS to operate.
-Typically, AutoJS can only perform basic automation-level operations.
-Its advantage is that it's suitable for beginners or amateur use, with a low entry barrier.
-However, its design is not suitable for large-scale script control, management, and updates.
-It is decentralized and unmanaged, making precise, large-scale control impossible.
+Common AutoJS and its derivative products belong to the "self-control" category, requiring an APK to be installed on the device and scripts written in JavaScript to perform operations.
+AutoJS is generally only capable of automated operations, with the advantage of being suitable for beginners or hobbyist use, with a low entry barrier.
+However, its design is not suitable for large-scale script control, management, and updating, and it exists in a decentralized, unmanaged state, making precise large-scale control impossible.

-Usually, you need to conduct preliminary research on your solution: will you only perform conventional automation, or do you need to extract application runtime data while automating?
-Typically, you have two options for data extraction.
-The first is to intercept HTTP/s communication through a man-in-the-middle (MITM).
-The second is to intercept data through Hooking.
-The MITM method is simpler and suitable for regular use, but it may not work for some applications.
-The Hooking solution requires a great deal of reverse engineering knowledge, is difficult for beginners, and is suitable for use in edge cases.
+Usually, you need to first research the solution: whether to perform only conventional automation, or to obtain application runtime data while automating.
+There are usually two data acquisition methods: first, intercepting HTTP/S communication via a man-in-the-middle approach; second, intercepting data via hooking.
+The man-in-the-middle method is relatively simple and suitable for general use, but may not work for some applications.
+The hooking method requires significant reverse engineering knowledge, is difficult for beginners, and is suitable for edge cases.

-Now, please open the app you want to automate, then click the small eye icon in the upper right corner of the remote desktop.
-You will see the following interface.
-At this point, select the element you want to operate on and click it to view its information.
+Now, open the APP you want to automate, then click the "eye" icon in the upper right corner of the remote desktop.
+You will see the interface below.
+At this point, select the element you want to operate, and click to view the element information.

 Tip

-You can see the element information on the right, such as text, resourceId, etc. Now, if we want to click this element, we write the following code.
-The meaning of this code is "click the element whose text is '同意' (Agree)".
+You can see the element information on the right, such as text, resourceId, etc. Suppose we want to click this element; you can write code like the following, which means "click the element with text '同意' (Agree)".

 d(text="同意").click()